Rosie401/Rosemary-Sunday/content/pages/index.md

       I’m constantly exploring new trends and techniques to keep growing.

-      **Fun fact:** I have a love for all things historical—it inspires how I approach design with both perspective and depth!
+      **Fun fact:**  I’m a fan of historical stories!—it inspires how I approach design with both perspective and depth!
     actions:
       - label: Get started
         altText: ''